smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 - It is still challenging, but will be amazing if you have additional funding in AI/ML
 - Will try to organize ACS symposium

+## Al results
+### bullet points
+#### Q1: **What worked well this year?**

+This year, several accomplishments, milestones, and achievements demonstrated consistent progress and adaptability:

+- After the BES renewal, I took an active role in preparing the response, aligning with DOE guidance, and contributing meaningfully.
+- We successfully wrapped up the BES polymer progress (FWP 78459) with a no-cost extension (NCE) approval.
+Furthermore, the BES response has allowed us to continue the polymer project within the BES catalysis framework.
+- Despite Johannes' resignation, measures were implemented to minimize program and team disruptions.
+We prioritized supporting PhD students and fostering their academic progress toward timely graduation.
+- I explored a new opportunity by collaborating with a data scientist on a cross-directorate LDRD program.

+---

+#### Q2: **What didn’t work well this year?**

+This year presented challenges that highlighted areas for improvement:

+- SPP projects faced notable setbacks, with proposals to BASF, Total Energy, and UOP unfortunately being declined.
+- The EFRC CD4DC program decided not to include PNNL in its next renew cycle.
+This decision significantly impacted Yinjie’s research continuity.
+To address this, we transitioned Yinjie to the Technical University of Munich, ensuring the progression of her research and PhD work.

+---

+#### Q3: **Describe the status/progress on fiscal year goals.**

+Fiscal year goals were successfully accomplished in several key areas, with some adaptations to align with shifting priorities:

+- Delivered an invited talk at both the ACS Spring meeting and CCE.
+- Authored 6 papers published in reputable journals, including one as corresponding author.
+- Presented an oral presentation and served as session chair at NAM29.
+- Collaborated with Huamin to hire a new postdoctoral researcher in EED for the BES team.

+---

+#### Q4: **What could be amazing in the new FY?**

+Looking ahead, there are promising opportunities that offer potential for impactful contributions and personal development:

+- Given the challenges, it would be transformative to secure additional funding for the AI/ML project, enabling further innovation.
+- I aim to organize an ACS symposium, which would provide valuable visibility and foster collaborations within the scientific community.

 ### AI query
 I have to draft a coaching and development program for wrapping this and objecting next fiscal year.
 For the following questions I would need you to write down in a statement sentences from my summary.